Cervical Discorgrams in Boston, MA

 End of Procedure and Aftercare

 When the procedure is done, the needles are removed.
 Before you leave, your doctor may want to get a more detailed scan of your discs.
 Discography can cause your neck to be slightly sore for a few days.
 Your healthcare provider will give you tips to help ease this minor pain.

-If you are seeking a cervical spine discogram, contact spine doctor Frank X. Pedlow’s office in Boston, MA today.
+If you are seeking a cervical spine discogram, contact spine doctor Frank X. Pedlow at our spine clinic in Boston, MA today.
 To schedule an appointment, contact our office by calling (617) 227-9300 or use our secure form.